MicroStrategy/rest-api-docs/docs/microstrategy-rest-api-samples/create-reports-on-the-fly.md

 **1.** `POST /api/auth/login`

 This REST API authenticates a user.
-It creates a MicroStrategy session using credentials for the user and a specified authentication mode.
+It creates a session using credentials for the user and a specified authentication mode.
 It returns an authorization token, which is used by subsequent REST API calls.
 In this sample, the API is used to create a configuration session.

 **2.** `GET /api/searches/results`